-educational expenses, recreational, library, for payment of tuition and fees charged insurance and lab activities.
-It does not rests with the individual student and their
+Tuition and Fees.
+The final responsibility for payment of tuition and fees charged rests with the individual student and their sponsors.

-10.1.1.3 Students facing financial 10.1.1.2 Tuition charges are due and hardships may request from DSSR to payable in full at the specified deadlines of reschedule payments on an exceptional
+10.1.1.3 Students facing financial hardships may request from DSSR to reschedule payments on an exceptional basis.

-10.1.1.4 Students with external scholarships for tuition fees must provide written confirmation of the scholarship as specified in the Schedule of Tuition and Fees before the payment deadline.
+10.1.1.4 Students with external scholarships for tuition fees must provide written confirmation of the scholarshipas specified in the Schedule of Tuition and Fees before the payment deadline.
 Sponsored students who do not submit the required confirmation of sponsorship and continue in enrollment will assume personal responsibility for all tuition charges and applicable fees.